Discharged from hospital with head injury symptoms?

-In many cases people are discharged following examination.
+Often these accidents have involved or included a traumatic head injury to with or without short periods of impaired consciousness.
+In many cases, people are discharged following examination.
 They are given information leaflets about watching out for further physical symptoms of concussion developing.

-In other cases there are physical injuries to other parts of the body as well.
+In other cases, there are physical injuries to other parts of the body as well.
 These injuries may have had to be treated first.
 Patients are given information about head injury symptoms and are sent home.

-In most cases these patients will be fine after a few weeks post-discharge and any residual head injury symptoms related to the head injury will have resolved.
+In most cases, these patients will be fine after a few weeks post-discharge and any residual head injury symptoms related to the head injury will have resolved.
 These head injury symptoms are often called ‘post-concussion syndrome’ when they persist for longer than would be expected.

 It would really help if you and your partner/spouse inform yourself about what can be expected.
-Ideally you would have her/his support!
+Ideally, you would have her/his support!

 Here are the most common symptoms following a head injury:

 - impaired ability to concentrate